srisi/Simple-Twitter-Scraper/readme.md

 ```
 Next, either:
 - Click the "Clone or Download" button and download the zip file.
 Then extract simple_scraper.py from the zip file.
-- Install git and clone this repository by entering the following command in a terminal: 'git clone https://github.com/srisi/Simple-Twitter-Scraper.git'
+- Install git and clone this repository by entering the following command in a terminal: `git clone https://github.com/srisi/Simple-Twitter-Scraper.git`

 To get these scripts working, you need to jump through some hoops to get twitter api access.